salrashid123/istio_helloworld/README.md

 ### Send Traffic

-This section shows basic user->frontend traffic and how serviceGrpah and Grafana consoles:
+This section shows basic user->frontend traffic and see the topology and telemetry in the Kiali and Grafana consoles:

 #### Frontend only

-So...lets send traffic with the ip; (the ```/varz``` endpoint will send traffic to the frontend service only)
+So...lets send traffic with the ip to the ```/versions```  on the frontend

 ```bash
 for i in {1..1000}; do curl -k  https://$GATEWAY_IP/version; sleep 1; done
 ```

-You should see a sequence of 1's indicating the version of the frontend ```/version``` you just hit
+You should see a sequence of 1's indicating the version of the frontend you just hit
 ```
 111111111111111111111111111111111
 ```
 (source: [/version](https://github.com/salrashid123/istio_helloworld/blob/master/nodeapp/app.js#L37) endpoint)

-You should also see on servicegraph:
+You should also see on kiali just traffic from ingress -> `fe:v1`

 ![alt text](images/kiali_fev1.png)

-and
+and in grafana:

 ![alt text](images/grafana_fev1.png)